BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Anger Management As Time Management**

+The key to productivity is squeezing as much as possible out of an hour.
+The opposite is putting in more hours.
+I had a particularly bad day yesterday trying to put this into practice.
+Main reason being I had a dispute with a client that was on my mind.
+As a business dispute is a fairly minor one which has a low monetary value.
+However, for reasons that will make no sense to anybody else it has a strong emotional resonance for me.
+I have a fragile ego.

+So I found myself using my brain to run over cycles of why what he has done so bad and all the different scenarios I could respond to him with.
+In other words a complete distraction.
+At least scrolling BlueSky is enjoyable.

+So the question is how do I stop my emotions getting the better of me - at least during working hours?
+I think I need to look into anger management.

 #### **What To Do When I First Wake Up**

 The emperor Vespasian boasted that he could be working within 30 seconds of waking up in the morning.
 I have to admire that as a habit.
 I am usually distracted by the radio, more recently by podcasts, and the now electronically delivered news.
 And once I’ve checked out global and national crises, I have then got the horrors of my current email inbox and bank balance.
 So in my case I can be distracted and have my day ruined within 30 seconds.